npm-wharf/hikaru/README.md

 A `saveDiffs` flag will cause any detected changes to be saved in a `diff` folder which includes the original, new and diff versions of each manifest that was updated in this way.

+### `scale`

+The scale factor label depends on the cluster specification.
+If a label is specified that does not exist in the spec or the spec is missing `scaleOrder` (i.e. the scale cannot be applied) - hikaru will ignore this flag and deploy the specification as specified with defaults.

 ```shell
 hikaru deploy {spec} \
   --url {kubernetes url} \